-The Board is committed to sound and effective corporate governance practices.
-Accordingly, the Board has adopted and documented Corporate Governance Guidelines and Policies of the Board ("Corporate Governance Guidelines") in the pursuit of superior Board function, effectiveness, communication and transparency.
+The Board and the Company are committed to comprehensive and effective corporate governance practices.
+The Board believes that good corporate governance is a key to the long-term success of the Company, and essential to ensure that Unitil is operated in the best interest of shareholders and other stakeholders.
+Accordingly, the Board has unconditionally adopted Corporate Governance Guidelines and Policies of the Board (the "Guidelines"), as described below, to assist Directors in the pursuit of superior Board function, effectiveness, communication and transparency in the governance of the Company.
 The Board and the Company believe that the ethical character, integrity and principles of the Board and senior management remain the most important safeguards of good corporate governance.